parmegv/leap_doc/docs/platform/quick-start.md

 Create provider certificates
 ----------------------------

-Create two certificate authorities, one for server certs and one for client certs:
+Create two certificate authorities, one for server certs and one for client certs (note: you only need to run this one command to get both):

     $ leap cert ca